FluxML/FastAI.jl/docs/learning_methods.md

 end
 ```

-If we test this out on our image, it should give us a 3D array of size `(128, 128, 3)`, and indeed it does:
+If we test this out on an image, it should give us a 3D array of size `(128, 128, 3)`, and indeed it does:

 {cell=main}
 ```julia